Viglino/ol-ext/CONTRIBUTING.md

 Clone the repository and [pull requests](https://help.github.com/articles/using-pull-requests).
 Make sure that your pull request follows our pull request guidelines below before submitting it.

-This page describes what you need to know to contribute code to OpenLayers as a developer.
+This page describes what you need to know to contribute code to ol-ext as a developer.

 ## Contributor License Agreement